Official: Suspect seen on video with gun hours before mass shooting - NewsBreak

 “The investigation is highly complex involving many witnesses, videos of numerous types and significant physical evidence,” Schubert said in a statement.
 “This is an ongoing investigation and we anticipate more arrests in this case.”

-Dandrae Martin, who was held without bail, was freed from an Arizona prison in 2020 after serving just over 1 1/2 years for violating probation in separate cases involving a felony conviction for aggravated assault in 2016 and a conviction on a marijuana charge in 2018.
-Court records show he pleaded guilty to punching, kicking and choking a woman in a hotel room when she refused to work for him as a prostitute.
+Dandrae Martin, who was held without bail, was freed from an Arizona prison in 2020 after serving just over 18 months for violating probation in separate cases involving marijuana possession and aggravated assault.

-It was not immediately clear Tuesday whether the Martins had attorneys who could speak on their behalf.

-Four of those wounded suffered critical injuries, the Sacramento Fire Department has said.
-At least seven of the victims had been released from hospitals by Monday and two patients were still hospitalized at UC Davis Medical Center on Tuesday, according to spokesperson Tricia Tomiyoshi.
-She did not disclose their conditions.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Investigators believe the brothers possessed stolen guns and are working to review financial documents, call records and social media messages to determine how and when they procured weapons, the official said.
+Authorities have searched several locations in connection with the shooting and the firearms investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0